 You may find it difficult to contact us for the first time, thinking that your problem is too big or too small; you may feel embarrassed, or scared.
 We understand that you may feel anxious, but we are not here to judge you.
 What you say will be treated with respect and held in confidence by experienced professionals.

-If you use Twitter, Instagram or Facebook, follow @UniKentSSW for advice and information to help you keep calm and safe, and connected to others in the Kent community. #KentTogetherAtHome We encourage you to do what you can look after your wellbeing during this period.
+If you use Twitter, Instagram or Facebook, follow @UniKentSSW for advice and information to help you keep calm and safe, and connected to others in the Kent community.

 See below for information on Wellbeing Services available at Kent.
 If you'd like to know more about other services for students with disabilities, long term health conditions, specific learning difficulties or autism, please visit the Student Support and Wellbeing page.